-A micromanipulator is essentially a piece of equipment used to interact and manipulate a sample under a microscope.
-They are used where the movements needed are on such a small scale as to be impossible for the human hand to do.
-Micromanipulators are used across a number of scientific disciplines including the life sciences, engineering and physics.
-The actual applications of micromanipulators in the various processes they can be used for vary greatly.
-In some situations they are essential in others they can be a useful addition and in some they can even be somewhat of a luxury that can be replaced by a more cost effective piece of equipment.
+A micromanipulator is an instrument used to interact and manipulate a sample, usually under a microscope.
+Micromanipulators are used where the movements needed are on such a small scale as to be impossible for the human hand to do.
+They are used for different applications across a scientific disciplines and engineering, including the life sciences, optics and circuit engineering.

-There are many different types of micromanipulator on the market including motorised and manual systems.
-MCI are able to provide both and have a great deal of experience in building, maintaining and supplying them.
+There are many different types of micromanipulators on the market including motorised and manual systems.
+MCI are able to provide both and have a great deal of experience in manipulator design and manufacturing.

 Our CleverArm Motorised Micromanipulator integrates elements of well-proven technology to provide an exceptionally stable, reliable and user friendly manipulator, packed full of useful features for the electrophysiologist.

-The EasyArm is the ideal solution for applications which don’t require motorisation, allowing for fine manual control and easy mounting options.
+The EasyArm is the ideal solution for applications which don’t require remote control, allowing for fine manual control and easy mounting options.

 This part is made up of hardware as well as computer software that the operator uses to get the required level of movement and control.
 In addition to the actual movement involved in the unit itself there can be external software and remote control interface equipment.
 The software can allow the user to programme in movements remotely using electrically controlled remote interfaces.
 As well as electronic movement there are also hydraulic options available for even more control as well as wireless interface systems.

 The movement itself is controlled by actuators.
 These devices allow digital or mechanical force to be converted into a rotary motion.
 There are 4 main types of Acuators found in micromanipulators